 2. Visit the city's free attractions

-If you’re dropping dollars in New York on attraction after attraction, you’re doing it wrong.
-There are SO many free iconic sights to enjoy here, that you needn’t be haemorrhaging cash just to “see” the city.
-Not to mention, it is quite walkable, though when your legs tire, simply give ’em a rest and make bounding leaps on its well connected public transit.
+If you're dropping dollars in New York on attraction after attraction, you're doing it wrong.
+There are SO many free iconic sights to enjoy here, that you needn't bleed cash just to “see” the city.
+Not to mention, it is quite walkable, though when your legs tire, simply give 'em a rest and enjoy its quintessential public transit.

 For free activities happening daily, weekly, monthly and on the regular, check out Time Out's listings.
 Here's a few attractions that are always free:

 - Central Park (often has free events going on & great for picnics)

 - Times Square – be sure to go at night to take in its neon buzz!

 - Staten Island Ferry – a great way to get water views of the Statue of Liberty for FREE!
 Not to mention, you'll skip waiting in long lines & security scans to enter it